zarakhushbakhat/Java-Swing-Calculator/README.md

 Double-click the .exe to launch the calculator.

-Use the buttons to perform calculations:
+Use the buttons to perform calculations.

 Click number buttons to enter digits.